okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 <ApiLifecycle access="ie" /><br>

-Enable users to sign in with email only in an application using the embedded Okta Sign-In Widget.
+Enable an email-only sign-in flow in your application using the embedded Okta Sign-In Widget.

 **Learning outcomes**